ekazakov/dumpjs/README.md

 `options.serializer(key, value)`
 Custom serialization:
 - Return `undefined`, if you want prevent serialization of the property.
-If function returns `null`, then property will be serialized as `null` (`JSON.stringify` converts `undefined` to `null`).
+If function returns `null`, then property will be serialized as `null` (`JSON.stringify` converts `undefined` to `null`)
 - Memorizes received value and invocation result.
-For the same value always return the same result.
+For the same value always return the same result

 ```js